-Commitment Overview Well- Designed?
-4. Enhanced public participation in improving geospatial information management Develop and disseminate a standard reference for public participation in gathering geospatial information as part of the "One Map Policy."
+Commitment Overview Well- Designed? [] 4.
+Enhanced public participation in improving geospatial information management Develop and disseminate a standard reference for public participation in gathering geospatial information as part of the "One Map Policy."
 No 15.
-Improved quality of public complaints-handling in the environment and forestry sector Develop a new complaints-handling system for the Ministry of Environment and Forestry, and integrate it into the national LAPOR! system.
+Improved quality of public complaints- handling in the environment and forestry sector Develop a new complaints-handling system for the Ministry of Environment and Forestry, and integrate it into the national LAPOR! system.
 No 16.
-Strengthened village governance in transparency, participation, and responsiveness Implement pilot projects in select villages on participatory and transparent development planning, and publish village development plans and budgets in public spaces.
-No
+Strengthened village governance in transparency, participation, and responsiveness No

-^{} Commitment is evaluated by the IRM as specific, relevant, and has a transformative potential impact
+Commitment is evaluated by the IRM as specific, relevant, and has a transformative potential impact